Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows two active transport stops operating in Leneva.
-These stops are served by three individual bus routes, collectively offering 55 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 399 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode at 97%.
-Vehicle ownership averages 2.0 per dwelling, higher than the regional average.
+Public transport analysis shows two active transport stops operating within Leneva.
+These stops offer a mix of bus services.
+Three individual routes service these stops, collectively providing 55 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 399 meters from the nearest transport stop.
+As a predominantly residential area, most residents commute outward.
+Car remains the dominant mode of transport at 97%.

-Only 11.9% of residents work from home (2021 Census; this may reflect COVID-19 conditions).
+Vehicle ownership averages 2.0 per dwelling, above the regional average.
+According to the 2021 Census, a relatively low 11.9% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 7 trips per day across all routes, equating to approximately 27 weekly trips per individual stop.

 Frequently Asked Questions - Transport